openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 Function: Constructs a [TreeSet](collection_package_class.md#class-treesett-where-t--comparablet) from a given collection of elements.

 Elements are inserted into the [TreeSet](collection_package_class.md#class-treesett-where-t--comparablet) in the order of the elements' iterator.
-Since duplicate elements are not allowed in [TreeSet](collection_package_class.md#class-treesett-where-t--comparablet), if there are multiple identical elements in the input collection, only one will be retained.
+Since duplicate elements are not allowed in a [TreeSet](collection_package_class.md#class-treesett-where-t--comparablet), if there are multiple identical elements in the input collection, only one will be retained.

 Parameters: